mongo-dart/mongo_dart/doc/change_notes.md

 ###0.1.25

 - each() method is deprecated in favor of foEach(), so Cursor have more stream-like interface.
 - stream getter added to Cursor.
-In future find() will return Stream of Map
+After deprecation period find() will return Stream<Map> instead of Cursor

 ###0.1.24